 You can bring your belt to a local automotive dealership and have them try to match it up, but chances are you will not get an exact match.

 From years in the industry repairing Kubota mowers, I have found these belts do not perform as well or last as long as OEM belts.
 Running an incompatible belt can pose safety risks.

 Shredded Kubota Belt

-There are a couple reason your mower deck is shredded.
+There are a couple of reasons your mower deck is shredded.
 One reason is the belt has been installed incorrectly.
 Make sure your belt is routed correctly by referring to your owner’s manual.

 You can try looking at a parts diagram.
 Most of the time, a Kubota parts diagram is not helpful as it doesn’t show images of how your belt is to be installed.
 No worries if you can’t find your owner’s manual.
 Your local Kubota dealer should be willing to help.

-Another reason for a belt shredding is when a metal bracket is rubbing against the belt.
-Locate the bracket causing the issue and attempt to bend it back into to place.
+Another reason for a belt shredding is when a belt is rubbed against a metal bracket.
+Locate the bracket causing the issue and attempt to bend it back into place.
 Replace the bracket if you are unable to bend it back into place.

 If it happens to be a bracket with a bushing, you may have to replace the bushing or bracket assembly.
 Still unsure which piece your belt is rubbing against?
 Look for a shiny smooth spot that is created from the rubbing.

 Kubota Idler Tensioner Bracket or Spring is Worn